Zhihare/readjourney/README.md

 2. **Adding Books to Library:** After registration, users can add books to their library.
 Books can be selected from the provided catalog or added manually.

-3.**Removing Books from Library:** Users have the ability to remove books from their library.
+3. **Removing Books from Library:** Users have the ability to remove books from their library.

-4.**Reading Books:** Users can open a book from their library and start reading from a selected page.
+4. **Reading Books:** Users can open a book from their library and start reading from a selected page.
 There is a start/stop feature that allows users to control the reading process.

-5.**Reading Statistics:** The website provides users with statistics and tracking of reading progress for each book.
+5. **Reading Statistics:** The website provides users with statistics and tracking of reading progress for each book.

 ### Technological stack: